Which of the following is an example of a positive feedback mecha... | Channels for Pearson+

 1

 Step 1: Understand the concept of feedback mechanisms.
 Feedback mechanisms are processes that help maintain homeostasis in the body.
-They can be categorized into two types: positive feedback and negative feedback.
-Negative feedback works to counteract changes and restore balance, while positive feedback amplifies a response to achieve a specific outcome.
+They are categorized into two types: positive feedback and negative feedback.
+Negative feedback works to counteract changes and return the system to its set point, while positive feedback amplifies changes and drives the system further away from its set point.

 Step 2: Analyze the examples provided in the question.
-For each example, determine whether it represents positive or negative feedback based on whether the response amplifies or counteracts the initial stimulus.
+For each example, determine whether it represents positive or negative feedback.
+Positive feedback mechanisms amplify a response, while negative feedback mechanisms stabilize or reverse a response.

-Step 3: Evaluate the first example, 'Thermoregulation by sweating to cool the body.'
-Sweating is a negative feedback mechanism because it works to counteract the increase in body temperature by cooling the body down.
+Step 3: Examine the example of oxytocin release during childbirth.
+During labor, the release of oxytocin intensifies uterine contractions, which in turn stimulates more oxytocin release.
+This is a classic example of positive feedback because the response (uterine contractions) is amplified.

-Step 4: Evaluate the second example, 'Regulation of blood glucose levels by insulin.'
-Insulin lowers blood glucose levels when they are high, counteracting the change, which is characteristic of negative feedback.
+Step 4: Compare the other examples provided.
+Regulation of blood glucose levels by insulin and thermoregulation to maintain body temperature are examples of negative feedback mechanisms because they work to stabilize the system.
+Control of blood pressure by baroreceptors is also a negative feedback mechanism as it helps maintain blood pressure within a normal range.

 Related Videos